fnproject/docs/fdks/fdk-java/examples/string-reverse/README.md

 ## Demonstrated FDK features

-This example uses **none** of the Fn Java FDK features, in fact it doesn't have any dependency on the Java FDK.
+This example uses **none** of the Fn FDK for Java features, in fact it doesn't have any dependency on the FDK for Java.
 It is just plain old Java code.

 ## Step by step